Gastric Bypass Abu Dhabi

-Purpose of the surgery
+Purpose of the gastric bypass surgery UAE

 To put it simply, the purpose of gastric bypass surgery is to shrink the size of your stomach.
 As you can already guess, if the size of your stomach is smaller than before then automatically you will want to eat less.
 A Smaller amount of food will make you feel full.
 As you eat less, you will be able to lose weight easily.
 So if you look at it from this perspective, the main purpose of gastric bypass surgery is to help lose weight in morbid obesity cases.

 Why is Gastric Bypass Surgery Recommended?

 Gastric bypass surgery reduces the stomach’s size and redirects the digestive system.
 It’s often recommended as a treatment for severe obesity.
 It is recommended when other weight loss methods like diet and exercise have failed to produce substantial results and when obesity seriously threatens one’s health.
 This surgery can lead to significant and sustained weight loss, which can help manage or even resolve obesity-related conditions.